 Russell Kennedy grew up in California’s Sierra Nevada Mountains, but has represented Canada internationally since 2010.
 He made his World Cup debut in December 2012 when the circuit made Canadian stops in Quebec City and Canmore.
 His next World Cup starts came during the eight-stage Ski Tour Canada in March 2016.

 In 2016-17, Russell finished first overall in the Nor-Am Cup standings on the strength of five podium finishes, including one victory.
 He also joined the World Cup team for five races in March 2017, including the World Cup Finals in Quebec City.
 Russell competed at World Cups in Ruka, Lillehammer, Davos and Torblach in December 2017 before returning to the Nor-Am Cup circuit where he reached the podium in all five of his January 2018 starts, winning two gold and three silver medals.

 Just a couple of weeks after making his Olympic debut at PyeongChang 2018, Russell represented Canada at the Paralympic Winter Games as a guide for visually impaired cross-country skier Brian McKeever.
 Together, they won gold in the 1.5km sprint and bronze in the 4×2.5km open relay.

-While continuing to train and guide on Canada’s Para-Nordic Team, Russell is also one of the top Canadian men competing internationally, splitting time on the World Cup and racing domestically.
+While continuing to train and guide on Canada’s Para-Nordic Team, Russell is also one of the top Canadian men competing internationally.

 Introduction to Cross-Country Skiing: